phpstorm1/SE-FCN/readme.md

-# Fully Convolutional Network for Single-channel Speech Enhancement
+# Fully Convolutional Network for Complex Spectrogram Processing in Single-channel Speech Enhancement

 An implementation of paper ''*A Fully Convolutional Neural Network for Complex Spectrogram Processing in Speech Enhancement*''.
-The code provides a variation on training on [TED-LIUM][https://www.openslr.org/19/] dataset.
+The code provides a variation on training with [TED-LIUM](https://www.openslr.org/19/) dataset.

-## Prerequisites
+## Dependency

 - Python 3
-- tensorflow 1.15
+- Tensorflow 1.15
-- scipy
+- Scipy
 - python_speech_features
-- librosa
+- Librosa

 ## Usage

 - Training: for training with TED-LIUM dataset, run *train_tedlium.py*, otherwise run *train.py*
-- Testing: The testing is already a part of the training code.
-For testing with TED-LIUM dataset, run *eval_tedlium.py*.
-- Testing with existing noisy wav files: run *proc_existing_noisy.py*
+- Testing: The testing part, including generating noisy speech and obtaining estimated clean speech from the model, is already a part of the training code.
+For testing with existing noisy wav files: run *proc_existing_noisy.py*

 ## Related work